waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Solved Puzzles
 - **Pokemon Mansion - Trapped Corridor:** Discovered a hidden one-way passage at 1F (27, 26).
 The only way to make the wall passable from the south again was to win a wild battle, which resets the tile's state.
 - **Pokemon Mansion - Alternating Doors:** Confirmed by a Super Nerd on 2F.
 The mansion has at least two sets of gates controlled by two different switches.
 Switch 1 (1F, (3, 6)) controls one set of gates.
 Switch 2 (2F, (3, 12)) controls another set.
 Activating a switch toggles the state of its corresponding doors.
-- **Pokemon Mansion 1F - Eastern Wing Gate:** This gate at (25, 14) is controlled by the switch at (3, 6).
+- **Pokemon Mansion 1F - Eastern Wing Gate & Positional Trigger:** The gate at (25, 14) is controlled by the switch at (3, 6).
+Additionally, a positional trigger at (12,10) on 1F closes the gates at (17,8) and (18,8).
+The switch at (3,6) re-opens them.
 Direct interaction with the gate does not work.
-Positional triggers or battle events do not affect it.

 # V. Tool Usage & Limitations
 - **path_planner:** This tool can only calculate paths on the *current* map.
 It cannot find routes that span across multiple maps or warp points.
 This was discovered after it failed to generate a path from the 'Cinnabar Lab Metronome Room' to the 'Cinnabar Lab Main Area'.